How Much Does Seeing A Functional Medicine Doctor Cost?

 • Medication cost was a $10 copay at her local pharmacy.

-Because of her Vytal Health membership, Rebecca was able to save $330 on labs and $30/mo on her supplements, making her total for all of her labs $520 and her monthly supplement total $115/mo.
+Because of her Vytal Health perks, Rebecca was able to save $330 on labs and $30/mo on her supplements, making her total for all of her labs $520 and her monthly supplement total $115/mo.

 Functional vs. traditional medicine pricing

 Even though these lab tests seem quite expensive, if you have a high deductible health plan and haven’t met your annual deductible, you’ll likely pay much higher prices for similar testing in a traditional clinic’s lab, and most of the time the comprehensiveness of these types of tests aren’t available in that setting.
 Additionally, up-front pricing is very difficult to get in the traditional clinic or health care system, and often you don’t know the “sticker price” until the bill comes, sometimes with very unpleasant “sticker shock”!
+Your functional medicine doctor should help you sort through your lab testing needs and offer you options that suit your budget, or help you prioritize the tests so that you can get the most important ones done first.

 How to decide what’s best for you

+If the cost of functional medicine care seems overwhelming for you, consider looking at your spending on medical care over the last year.
+Ask yourself whether the care you received was helpful, or if you felt supported and cared for.
+Was the treatment effective?
 Add in the cost of supplements and over-the-counter medications you may have purchased on your own, or at the suggestion of a friend or family member.
 When you look closely at what you are typically spending on health care, it might surprise you to find out that functional medicine care is more within reach than you thought.

 Related Posts